copperdogma/ai-feed-consolidator9/docs/log.md

     - Auto-populated form fields based on discovered feed data
     - Simplified form submission with single-step process
   - Developed comprehensive testing framework:
-    - Configured Vitest alongside Jest for modern ESM module testing
+    - Migrated to Vitest for modern ESM module testing and improved performance
     - Created mocking strategies for tRPC, repositories, and external services
     - Implemented comprehensive test suites with high coverage
     - Wrote tests for feed router, admin router, and all services